 We need to make sure all systems secure our IP

-After conducting over 30 customer sessions the results were the same; each participant one by one validated the need for subscription management, policy management, and cloud migration.
-Some of them were already holding internal meetings to discuss how they might tackle these problems within their own organizations.
+With more than 30 customer sessions the results were the same.
+Each participant one by one validated the need for subscription management, policy management, and cloud migration.

-At the request of some potential investors, we were tasked with presenting our competitive analysis.
-We started with a very organized and categorized spreadsheet that over time started to become overwhelming and unreadable.
-To remedy this eyesore I decided to use some of my dashboard components to create an interactive prototype to make it easy to filter and visualize the competitive analysis.
+As part of investor content we were tasked with presenting our competitive analysis and while some of the competitors were difficult to find, we eventually agreed that there were 14 viable competitors.
+And what started as a very organized spreadsheet, over time it became overwhelming and unreadable.
+To remedy this eyesore I decided to use some of our dashboard components to create an interactive prototype to make it easy to filter and visualize the competitive space.